charlestsai1729/AAML_test/labs/lab_5.md

 Since the systolic array is designed for matrix multiplication, a technique known as im2col is essential to adapt it for accelerating 2D convolution operations by converting convolutions into matrix multiplications.
 You'll also need to implement it in this lab.

-## Integrate Systolic Array to CFU Playground and Run Matmul - X%
+## Integrate Systolic Array to CFU Playground and Run Matmul - 20%
 ---

 The matrix data needs to be transmitted from the CPU to the global buffers A and B in the CFU.
 Once all the required data has been gathered, then the TPU will start to compute this matrix data.
 The outcome of the computation will be preserved in the buffer C. Finally, the data stored in the buffer C will be written back to the CPU.